hardcodes/lmtyas/README.md

 ## Testing the code - prerequisites

 - Before some of the tests are executed, a mail dummy mail server and a `glauth` ldap server are started, see section *[Development](#development)*.
-- A Rsa public and private key with passphrase "12345678901234" are expected to exist in the folder `ignore`:
+- A Rsa public and private key with passphrase "12345678901234" are expected to exist in the folder `resources/tests/rsa`:
-  - `ignore/lmtyas_rsa_private.key`
+  - `resources/tests/rsa/lmtyas_rsa_private.key`
-  - `ignore/lmtyas_rsa_public.key`
+  - `resources/tests/rsa/lmtyas_rsa_public.key`

   See section *[Security - Data Encryption - RSA Keys](#security---data-encryption---rsa-keys)* how to create them.
+- A folder `ignore/secrets` should exist.

 ## Testing the code - run tests